BLS vs CPR: What’s the Difference and Which Course Do You Need?

 What Was the CPR HCP Course?

-The transition wasn’t just a name change; it was a shift toward High-Performance CPR.
+The transition wasn’t just a name change.
+Instead, it represented a shift toward high performance CPR, a methodology proven to dramatically improve survival outcomes.
 According to the Heart & Stroke Foundation of Canada, high-quality chest compressions can increase survival rates by up to 40%.
-The old HCP curriculum lacked the rigorous “Team Dynamics” required in modern clinical environments.
+Notably, the old HCP curriculum lacked the rigorous team dynamics training that modern clinical environments demand.

 The 2026 Regulatory Landscape: CSA Z1210:24 and Healthcare

 While the WSIB has transitioned to the CSA Z1210:24 standard for workplace first aid (classifying courses as Basic or Intermediate), healthcare settings demand an even higher tier.
-Basic Life Support (BLS) remains the gold standard.
+Basic Life Support (BLS) remains the gold standard for clinical environments.
+Standard first aid satisfies workplace compliance for most employers, but it does not meet the resuscitation skills threshold required in healthcare.
+Standard CPR training is better suited to non-clinical workplace requirements, including teachers, sports coaches, daycare workers, and others who may need to provide life-saving assistance in emergencies.

-Expert Insight: “In a 2026 clinical setting, a ‘120-second response time’ is the absolute maximum.
-BLS training ensures that teams can deploy a BVM and AED within seconds, not minutes.” — Coast2Coast Clinical Training Dept.
+Expert Insight: “In a 2026 clinical setting, a 120-second response time is the absolute maximum.
+BLS training ensures that teams can deploy a BVM and AED within seconds, not minutes.”, Coast2Coast Clinical Training Department

 What Is the BLS Course?

 The Basic Life Support (BLS) course is the modern replacement for CPR HCP.
-It covers everything that CPR HCP covered and significantly more.
-BLS training includes all the core CPR skills — compressions, ventilations, and AED use for all age groups — plus advanced concepts specifically relevant to healthcare providers:
+Importantly, it covers everything CPR HCP covered and significantly more.
+In addition, BLS training includes all core CPR skills, chest compressions, rescue breaths, and AED use for all age groups, plus advanced concepts that healthcare providers specifically need.

 One of the most significant additions in BLS training is the emphasis on team-based resuscitation.
-In a real healthcare setting, cardiac arrest response involves multiple team members working simultaneously — one person performing compressions, another managing the airway, another operating the AED, and a team leader coordinating the effort.
-BLS training prepares participants for this reality through team-based practice scenarios where each person rotates through different roles, learning to communicate effectively and coordinate their efforts seamlessly.
+In a real healthcare setting, cardiac arrest response involves multiple team members working simultaneously, one person performing chest compressions, another managing the airway, another operating the AED, and a team leader coordinating the effort.

 Advanced Airway Management